 Moto X4 release date and price

-The Moto X4 is being launched on the market in silver and black, and its purchase price converts to $480.
-This price tag puts the Motorola Moto X4 in the highly competitive mid-range category, and it may encounter some tough competition there.
+The Moto X4 is being launched on the market in silver and black, and available from retailers from around $350.
+This price tag puts the Motorola Moto X4 in the crowded mid-range category, and it's up against some tough competition there.

 Moto X4 design and build quality

 The Moto X4 has a different design from other smartphones in the Motorola range.
 Instead of a totally metal body we find a slightly curved glass back to facilitate ergonomics.
 The silver look on my review model is reminiscent of the Honor 9 and it feels comfortable in my hand, reminding me of my dear old Galaxy S7.